 • Continue whisking and add the vanilla.
 Leave alone for 5 minutes, then whisk in the butter pieces.
 Stir until all butter is incorporated and the custard is smooth and silky.

-1 teaspoon pure vanilla extract, 3 tablespoons unsalted butter
+1 tsp pure vanilla extract, 3 tbsp unsalted butter

 • To assemble the pie, peel the bananas and cut them into ¼-inch thick, diagonal slices.
 Whisk the cold custard to loosen it and spread ¼ of it over the bottom of the pie crust.
 The layer will be thin.
 Top the custard with half of the banana slices.
 Spread half of the remaining custard over the banana layer and top with the remaining banana slices.
 Spread the remaining half of the custard evenly over the bananas.